Do you have bad presenting habits?

 6. ‘All I really want is for them to like me’

-It’s easy to see where our ‘mind stuff’ comes from yet it’s not quite so simple to understand why it’s only something that seems to plague us which our audience can’t see.
+It’s easy to see where our ‘head stuff’ comes from.
+It’s not quite so easy to understand why it’s only something that seems to plague us which our audience can’t see.